julien-c/mongovel/README.md

 In that spirit, Mongovel is a **thin wrapper over the PHP driver that makes it more Eloquent-like**:
 * you'll be able to **access models like objects**, not arrays
 * you'll get query results as **Laravel Collections**
 * and some more syntactic sugar, like Facade-inspired **static shortcuts** to make the whole experience more elegant.
-And remember, you always keep the full power of Mongo methods.
+And remember, you always keep the full power of Mongo methods, as Mongovel always proxies calls to the underlying MongoCollections and MongoCursors.
 We're sure you'll love it!

 ### Usage overview